olifko/Defgo/README.md

 ### Level 3 header

-Some part of the text can be 'quoted'.
+Some part of the text can be `quoted`.

 You also may use **bold**, *italic*, and even ~~strikethtough~~ fonts.